neherlab/ffpopsim/doc/python/source/Examples lowd.rst

     plt.ion()
     fig.show()

-We obtain the following plot:
+We obtain the following plot (note that the calculation takes a while):

 .. image:: figures/examples/valley_crossing.png